Moving In

 The Residence Conduct Guide can help you.
 Refer to the following in your conduct guide:

-A room change freeze is in effect during September and January.
-After the freeze has ended, room change requests will be reviewed after you have taken several steps:
+Please note: A room change freeze is in effect during September and January.
+Room change requests will only be reviewed after the freeze has ended and the following steps have been completed:

-In order for a room change request to be granted, you must show that you have followed all of the above steps.
+Important: In order for a room change to be approved, you must demonstrate that you have completed all the steps listed above.